 Learn what to expect when visiting Yosemite National Park in December

 Winter is a magical time in Yosemite National Park.
 There is nothing like watching snow blanket the granite domes and lodgepole pines.
-Visiting the park in December has wonderful benefits, as well as some drawbacks.
-If you can make it to Yosemite in December, you will have an amazing trip, and leave with an appreciation for the snow and solitude of winter in the park.
+Visiting the park in December has terrific benefits as well as some drawbacks.
+If you can make it to Yosemite in December, you will have a fantastic trip and leave with an appreciation for the snow and solitude of winter in the park.

 benefits of visiting in december

 The biggest benefit to visiting Yosemite in December is the lack of crowds.
 Summer is the busiest time of the year, and spring and fall are also bustling—although not nearly as busy as summer.
-Winter is a season of peace and quiet without long lines of traffic to get into the park or struggles to find a parking place.
-The other main benefit to visiting in December is the beauty of the snow fall covering the domes of the Valley or the giant sequoias of Mariposa Grove.
+Winter is a season of peace and quiet without long traffic lines to get into the park or struggle to find a parking place.
+The other main benefit to visiting in December is the beauty of the snow covering the Valley’s domes or the giant sequoias of Mariposa Grove.
 It is truly a winter wonderland.
 And the low lighting in winter makes for great photography.

-Another benefit of visiting the park is December is that you are more likely to be able to plan a last minute trip.
-Anyone who has tried to plan a spur of the moment trip to Yosemite the summer knows the headache of trying to find a hotel or campground that has space available at all, never mind anything that is affordable.
-But in winter, rates are much more reasonable and accommodations can still be found even just a few weeks before your trip if you happen to be in the area or have a couple extra days off work.
+Another benefit of visiting the park in December is that you are more likely to be able to plan a last-minute trip.
+Anyone who has tried to plan a spur-of-the-moment trip to Yosemite in the summer knows the headache of finding a hotel or campground with space available at all, never mind anything affordable.
+But in winter, rates are much more reasonable, and accommodations can still be found even just a few weeks before your trip if you are in the area or have a couple of extra days off work.

-While the closures of Glacier Point Road and Tioga Road are annoying especially if you wanted to see some of the sights off those roads, they are a mixed blessing as they allow visitors to truly experience the park in the areas that are open.
+While the closures of Glacier Point Road and Tioga Road are annoying, especially if you want to see some of the sights off those roads, they are a mixed blessing as they allow visitors to experience the park in the areas that are open truly.
 With the park being so large, summer visitors often spend more of their time driving from one place to another than they spend enjoying the scenery where they are.
 There is so much to see that you feel you have to drive the distance to squeeze everything in.
 But in winter, visitors are restricted to the valley and a few other areas that let you truly explore the area without the fear of missing out on something elsewhere.

-Besides these, there are a few other perks to visiting the park in December.
-The bugs will be away because of the cold so you won’t have to worry about annoying mosquitos and the chance of wildfires is severely decreased so you probably won’t have to worry about evacuations or smoke clouding your views at the overlooks.
-And while some of the bigger wildlife like bears are in their winter dens to wait out the cold, much of the park’s resident wildlife will more often venture into the valley in winter and you are much more likely to see them because of the lack of crowds.
-And as a bonus, winter is the only time that winter sports are available in the park (go figure) with skiing, snowshoeing, and sledding just to name a few.
+Besides these, visiting the park in December has a few other perks.
+The bugs will be away because of the cold, so you won’t have to worry about annoying mosquitos, and the chance of wildfires is severely decreased.
+You probably won’t have to worry about evacuations or smoke clouding your views at the overlooks.
+And while some of the bigger wildlife, like bears, are in their winter dens to wait out the cold, much of the park’s resident wildlife will more often venture into the valley in winter, and you are much more likely to see them because of the lack of crowds.
+And as a bonus, winter is the only time that winter sports are available in the park (go figure), with skiing, snowshoeing, and sledding, to name a few.

 drawbacks of visiting in december

-The snow in Yosemite is a double-edged sword, making it beautiful, but also closing many of the roads.
-The biggest drawback to visiting in December is the closures of Tioga Road and Glacier Point Road typically closing in November, and opening in late-May.
-Highway 140 that runs through the Valley is open year-round, but may have snow chain restrictions.
+The snow in Yosemite is a double-edged sword, making it beautiful and closing many roads.
+The biggest drawback to visiting in December is Tioga Road and Glacier Point Road closures, typically closing in November and opening in late May.
+Highway 140 runs through the Valley and is open year-round but may have snow chain restrictions.
 Mariposa Grove Road is also closed in December, although you can park your car at the Mariposa Grove Welcome Plaza and walk the two-mile Washburn Trail to the grove.

-The weather is also a drawback in December as temperatures rarely get above 50 during the day and are bitingly cold at night.
-This means that visitors need to be better prepared for the conditions than those coming in the summer, along with having more gear to bring along.
-Visitors that don’t have the proper clothing and equipment to deal with the cold won’t have the winter wonderland experience they were hoping for, but instead will at best be miserable and at worst be in danger of frostbite, hypothermia, or worse.
+The weather is also a drawback in December, as temperatures rarely get above 50 during the day and are bitingly cold at night.
+This means that visitors need to be better prepared for the conditions than those coming in the summer and have more gear to bring along.
+Visitors that don’t have the proper clothing and equipment to deal with the cold won’t have the winter wonderland experience they were hoping for.
+Instead, they will be miserable and, at worst, be in danger of frostbite, hypothermia, or worse.
 The weather can also impede any outdoor activities at all if it is actively snowing or so windy that it is miserable.

 While much of the park’s wildlife will still be out and about in December, your chances of seeing the iconic Yosemite black bear is next to nothing as they have retreated into their winter dens for the season.
 While they don’t technically hibernate and can still venture out in winter, they are very unlikely to do so because of the lack of food.
 In addition, traveling to the park may be dangerous due to winter conditions as roads wind through the mountains and sometimes are cut through sheer canyons that can drop snow and rocks onto the road, blocking the traffic.